UniqueNetwork/unique_docs/docs/about/network-features/sponsoring.md

 First, the rate limit is checked.
 If everything is OK, then the network chooses who pays for a transaction (before its execution).

-> The choice is based on the rate limit, but not on the address balances.
+> The choice is based on the rate limit but not on the address balances.

 Then, when the transaction is being carried out, the network tries to withdraw the fee from the selected address.